SPARKLING: Balancing Signal Preservation and Symmetry Breaking for Width-Progressive Learning: Detailed Experimental Setup

 We summarize the training hyperparameters in Table~\ref{tab:train_hyperparameter}.
 Unless otherwise specified (e.g., the Muon experiments in Sec.~\ref{sec:muon_discussion}), we optimize with AdamW using $(\beta_1,\beta_2)=(0.9,0.95)$, $\epsilon=10^{-8}$, and weight decay $0.1$, where we apply weight decay to all parameters including norms and embeddings.
 We use a cosine learning rate schedule with a linear warmup over $3\%$ of total steps, and decay to a minimum learning rate set by a final ratio of $0.01$ relative to the peak learning rate.
 All experiments are run on a cluster of $64\mathrel{\times}$ NVIDIA A100 GPUs with $80$\,GB memory each, using a global batch size of $768$ with per-device microbatch size $3$.

-For the all models trained from scratch, we set the peak learning rate to the step-law optimum reported in \cite{li2025predictablescaleistep} and apply a batch-size scaling to obtain the corresponding value under our training setup in Table~\ref{tab:step_law_lr}.
-In contrast, when expanding from a smaller model, we empirically find it more effective to keep the pre-expansion peak learning rate for training the enlarged model with the same peak LR.
+For all models trained from scratch, we set the peak learning rate to the step-law optimum reported by \citet{li2025predictablescaleistep} and apply a batch-size scaling to obtain the corresponding value under our training setup in Table~\ref{tab:step_law_lr}.
+In contrast, when expanding from a smaller model, we empirically find it more effective to keep the pre-expansion peak learning rate for training the expanded model with the same peak LR.